This policy applies to Verification Organizations.

 The program designed for on-site observation of personnel involved in verification activities must be designed to consider the risks and complexities of the verifications, results of previous monitoring activities, and technical, procedural, or legislative developments relevant to the verifications.
 The frequency of on-site observations must be at least annually.
 Higher frequencies should be considered if the levels of risk, complexity, the results of previous observations, or if technical, procedural, or legislative changes have occurred.
 The types of verification activities covered by the authorization of the person involved may require more than one observation per person to adequately cover the full range of required competencies.
 More frequent on-site observations are necessary if there is a lack of evidence of continued satisfactory performance.

-Where the verification organization has only one verifier who performs the verification activities, the verification organization must have arrangements in place for a True North QMS Assessor to perform observations on-site or remotely.
+Where the verification organization has only one verifier who performs the verification activities, the verification organization must have arrangements in place for a True North Quality Management Services Assessor to perform observations on-site or remotely.

 The verification organization must maintain records of monitoring, education, training, technical knowledge, skills, experience, and authorization of each member of its personnel involved in verification activities.
 Records of authorization must specify the basis on which authorization was granted (the on-site observation of verification activities, for example).

 Personnel involved in verification activities must not be remunerated in such a way that it influences the results of verification activities.
 Remuneration methods that provide incentives to perform verifications quickly have the potential to negatively affect the quality and outcome of verification activities.